keeltrace/qlcplus-wiki/Windows-Build-Qt5.md

 ## Acquire the QLC+ sources

+These instructions suppose you have a folder called "Qt" in C:.
+If it doesn't exist, create it and 'cd' into it.<br>

 If you wish to get the latest released QLC+ version download the source tarball from here:<br>
 [http://www.qlcplus.org/downloads.html](http://www.qlcplus.org/downloads.html)